Skip to Main Content

 Chicago Manual of Style

-You can navigate to the citation examples through the "Guide Contents" list on the left (on the right side of every other page), through the tabs across the top of the guide, or through these links:
+You can navigate to the citation examples through the "Guide Contents" list on the left, the tabs across the top of the guide, or these links:

-Should you have a citation problem that this guide doesn't answer, it is best to consult the actual Manual for more information (see links below).
-Also, don't forget that you can ask one of our helpful librarians any citation or research-related question (see the library help section on the right).
+Should you have a citation problem that this guide doesn't answer, it is best to consult the actual Manual for more information.
+Also, don't forget that you can ask one of our helpful library staff any citation or research-related question (see the library help section on the right).

 The Chicago Manual of Style Online